 So, if you want to go with a Kendall Charcoal color scheme but you’re still craving a bit of bold color, you can do it in other ways that vary from the expected painted door (although we absolutely love a good accent door).
 Adding colorful bushes that stay in bloom for extended periods, like bright pink varieties of hydrangeas, is a creative way to add color to your yard without off-putting potential buyers if you decide to sell.

-Personally, we think porch accessories are too underrated.
+Porch accessories are underrated.
 We love using these easy-to-change elements to play with color.
 For example, you can take on painting your porch swing as a weekend project.
 If you get tired of the color, you can easily swap it out later.

 Sometimes it takes more than a swatch test to choose an exterior paint color with confidence, especially with dark colors like Kendall Charcoal by Benjamin Moore.
-To see your project come to life with a virtual rendering, contact us for more information on brick&batten’s services.
+Learn more about making your exterior home design project come to life with a virtual rendering, or get started on making your dreams a reality today.